 The champion of condiments in western society.
 Our bodies naturally require salt to survive so it is no surprise we crave it so much.
 Pepper has come in and out of fashion throughout the ages but for the last 300 years at least has been the number one accompaniment to its prestigious sidekick.

-Salt and peppers importance as a picnic condiment is without question.
+Salt and peppers importance as picnic condiments is without question.
 They are easy to store and equally easy to dispense.
 I have to admit to being a bit of a salt and pepper shaker addict.
 I seem to end up buying them whenever I see them but they do serve a purpose.
-Whether they are tall and slim like these from shaker kings, Cole & Mason or your more basic disposable grinders like from Trader Joes, shakers offer a great way to add flavour to your picnic.
+Whether they are tall and slim like these from shaker kings, Cole & Mason or your more basic disposable grinders like from Trader Joes, shakers offer a great way to add flavor to your picnic.
 Just make sure to use a good quality sea salt.
 You can mix up your peppercorn selection by using a mixed variety which uses black, white, pink, green and Jamaican peppercorns.

 I’ll admit, in the strictest sense this is not a condiment, but pickles are so widespread and used in such varying degrees that I feel we can afford a little room to mention them.
 Hugely diverse, pickles can be made from almost any vegetable of your choosing or think a little left field and enjoy a nice pickled egg.
 But if you’re reading this there’s a good chance all you think of when seeing this headline is a nice dill pickle.